SMU vs. Navy NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- SMU and its opponents have gone over the current 55.5-point total in three of four games this season.
+- SMU and its opponents have combined to put up more than 56 points in three of four games this season.

-- The Mustangs and their opponents have scored an average of 68.6 points per game in 2021, 13.1 more than Saturday's total.
+- The average total in Mustangs games this season is 68.6, 12.6 points above Saturday's over/under of 56.

-- The 55.5 over/under in this game is 9.4 points above the 46.1 average total in Midshipmen games this season.
+- The 46.1 PPG average total in Midshipmen games this season is 9.9 points fewer than this game's over/under.

 SMU Stats and Trends

-- The Mustangs have always covered the spread this season when favored by 13.5 points or more.
+- This season, the Mustangs have won against the spread in each of their two games as a favorite of 13.5 points or more.

 - SMU's games this year have hit the over on two of four set point totals (50%).

-- SMU is 3-1 against the spread and 5-0 overall in games when it puts up more than 32.5 points.
+- SMU is 3-1 against the spread and 5-0 overall in games when it scores more than 32.5 points.

 - The Mustangs have turned the ball over eight times this season, three more turnovers than the Midshipmen have forced (5).